apereo/cas/docs/cas-server-documentation/integration/Configuring-SAML-SP-Integrations.md

 Allow CAS to register and enable a number of built-in SAML service provider integrations.

 <div class="alert alert-warning"><strong>Remember</strong><p>SAML2 service provider integrations listed
-here simply attempt to automate CAS configuration based on known and documented integration guidelines and recipes provided by the service provider owned by the vendor.
+here attempt to automate CAS configuration based on known and documented integration guidelines and recipes provided by the service provider owned by the vendor.
 These recipes can change and break CAS over time.</p></div>

-The settings defined for each service provider simply attempt to automate the creation of SAML service definition and nothing more.
+The settings defined for each service provider attempt to automate the creation of SAML service definition and nothing more.
 If you find the applicable settings lack in certain areas, it is best to fall back onto the native configuration strategy for registering SAML service providers with CAS which would depend on your service registry of choice.